cyborch/corp/configs/README.md

 CORS can be enabled or disabled for a given virtual host

-Also, any unwanted headers can be skipped from the origin response
+Also, any unwanted headers can be skipped from the origin response by setting the `virtualHosts` array.

+* `hostname` the hostname where the corp service is hosted.
+* `scheme` the request scheme used (e.g. `http` or `https`).
+* `origin` the name of the service which requests are forwarded to.
+* `enableCors` sets CORS headers in the forwarded response from origin if true.
+* `skipHeaders` removes any named headers in the forwarded response from origin.